tannewt/wa-law.org/bill/2023-24/sb/5310/1/README.md

 3. For purposes of this section, "examination" means a physical or mental examination by a medical care provider licensed to practice medicine, osteopathy, podiatry, chiropractic, dentistry, or psychiatry at the request of the department or self-insured employer or by order of the board of industrial insurance appeals.

 4. This section applies prospectively to all claims regardless of the date of injury.

+## Section 13
+This act takes effect July 1, 2025, and applies retroactively.